gogo-boot/mystation/docs/user-guide/quick-start.md

 For more help, see the [Troubleshooting Guide](troubleshooting.md).

-## Next Steps

-- 📖 [Understanding the Display](understanding-display.md) - Learn what information is shown
-- 🔧 [Troubleshooting](troubleshooting.md) - Common issues and solutions

-Congratulations!
-Your MyStation is now running! 🎉

 ## What is MyStation?

 MyStation is a battery-powered e-paper display that shows real-time public transport departures and weather information